sc3/sc3/README.md

 # What is Supreme Chi-Town Coding Crew?

-Supreme Chi-Town Coding Crew is a loose team of volunteer software developers.
-SC3 educates Chicagoans in practical, professional development skills and develops useful web applications.
+Supreme Chi-Town Coding Crew is a loose team of volunteers that educate Chicagoans in practical, professional development software development skills by collaboratively developing useful web applications.

 # How do I join?